Mohombi: Later work

 In 2016, Mohombi co-won a Grammy Award for his participation on the Pitbull album Dale for the category: Best album of the year.

 He participated in Melodifestivalen 2019 with the song "Hello", where he made it to the final finishing in fifth place.
 In 2020, he participated in Melodifestivalen 2020 with the song "Winners".
 He reached the finale, in which he finished in twelfth place, scoring a total of 26 points.

-In December 2022, Mohombi announced his candidacy for the 2023 presidential elections as an independent candidate..
+On 8 December 2022, Mohombi announced his candidacy for the 2023 presidential election in the DRC as an independent candidate.